-Sexual Aggression Peer Hotline & Education (SAPHE) is a Tulane University student organization devoted to providing outreach, education, and advocacy regarding the issue of sexual aggression.
+Sexual Aggression Peer Hotline & Education (SAPHE) is a departmental organization housed under Campus Health devoted to providing outreach, education, and advocacy regarding the issue of sexual aggression.
 Our members run a 24/7 confidential hotline, which works to support Tulane community members affected by sexual aggression by providing a listening ear and information about resources.

 Tulane University Peer Health Educators (TUPHEs) are a diverse group of Tulane students who are committed to enhancing their own health and the health of the Tulane community.
 The purpose of the program is to advocate for and promote healthy choices, personal well-being, and community safety.
 Through leadership, education, and awareness peer educators provide quality, innovative, and inclusive workshops, services, and events to meet the health needs of Tulane students.

 Community Engagement Advocates (CEAs) are student leaders trained to facilitate dialogues around issues of diversity, equity and inclusion.
 These interactive workshops are designed to create brave spaces for students to explore a wide range of topics race, class, gender, sexuality, able-ism, religion, and community engagement.
 The CEA program works to foster a campus culture of inclusion, equity and empathy, to prepare students to navigate some of society’s most pressing challenges related to diversity, equity and inclusion.

 One Love is a national healthy relationship foundation founded in honor of Yeardley Love, a senior lacrosse player at University of Virginia who was murdered by her ex-boyfriend.
 One Love aims to educate and raise awareness about all types of relationship abuses in varying relationships.
 The peer-facilitated workshops engage with students to give them resources to prevent dangerous situations from arising.